VildeBruhn/vildebruhn.github.io/index.md

 ---

-This workshop introduces multivariate methods for analysing evolutionary time series using the R package evoTS.
+This workshop introduces phenotypic time series analysis using the R packages paleoTS, evoTS and adePEM.
 We will learn how to

-- Work with multivariate datasets
+- Work with univariate and multivariate datasets
 - Explore temporal evolutionary dynamics
-- Use evoTS workflows
+- Use paleoTS/evoTS workflows
 - Interpret evolutionary patterns and processes

 The workshop combines a theoretical introduction with hands-on exercises.
 By the end of the workshop, you will have gained practical experience in analysing time series data and interpreting multivariate patterns through time.